Professor Lucie Ramjan

-Lucie Ramjan is an Associate Professor and Director of Academic Workforce (Parramatta) in the School of Nursing and Midwifery at Western Sydney University.
-She is also a core member of the Translational Health Research Institute (THRI), Young & Resilient Research Centre and an affiliate member of the Centre for Oral Health Outcomes & Research Translation (COHORT) and the Ingham Institute of Applied Medical Research.
+Lucie Ramjan is a Professor in the School of Nursing and Midwifery at Western Sydney University.
+She is also a core member of the Translational Health Research Institute (THRI), Young & Resilient Research Centre and an affiliate member of the Australian Centre for Integration of Oral Health (ACIOH) and the Ingham Institute of Applied Medical Research.

 Lucie graduated with a Bachelor of Nursing (Honours – 1st Class) in 2003 and was awarded a PhD in 2007.
 Lucie is a qualitative and mixed method researcher who is committed to education and workforce research, research with adolescents and young people and mental health research, particularly in the area of eating disorders.
 Her research scholarship is characterised by interdisciplinary and international collaborations culminating in research outputs and funding success.
 Most notably Lucie is proud to have secured research funding as first CI on a competitive grant from The Ian Potter Foundation Ltd to develop and pilot test a mentorship program for people with anorexia nervosa.
 This followed further Research Development Strategic Initiative Funding through Western Sydney University to extend and pilot to people with any type of eating disorder.
 Lucie was also invited to contribute to a White Paper on eating disorders and obesity which also secured funding.